0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

 This is internally measured (internal to the zkEVM) in terms of resources spent to execute the transactions.
 These resources are the numbers of counters used up in the zkEVM ROM.

-A transaction is said to be _out of counters_ (OOC) if the signed gas price is insufficient to pay for all the required gas units.
+A transaction is said to be _out of counters_ (OOC) if the signed gas price is insufficient to pay for the required gas units.

 Transactions with OOC get rejected, while those with no OOC stand a chance to be added to the pool.